ThibeauK/forumistic-blog/posts/post19.md

 FINAL COMPOSITION OF
 COMPUTATIONAL VESSEL
 ```
+PROPORTIONS OF DIAGRAMS DO NOT COINCIDE WITH PHYSICAL COMPONENTS.
+Items are reduced or enlarged in favor for aesthetical representation.

 This technological research is not a technical manifesto.
 It is a practical and digital manifestation of an attempt to understand computing technology.
 I do not condemn the reader for using systemised computers.
 Nor do I despise contemporary machines. **Forumistic.blog** and its computational vessel are a critical expression against current engineering structures.
 Its goal is to make the reader aware of their personal technological history <a href="#post-post4">[post4]</a>.
 Assisting them to foster sustainable digital practices.